 I Believe In

 'Heart-twisting and hopeful, bursting with big feelings and gentle magic.'
-Jessica Townsend, NYT bestselling author.
+Jessica Townsend, NYT bestselling author of The Nevermoor series.

 'Poignant and beautifully told.'
-Melina Marchetta, Deadset Australian Legend.
+Melina Marchetta, Deadset Australian Legend of Looking for Alibrandi.

 'Endearing, raw, and highlights the realities of change in an intimate way.'
 Better Reading